What is Marketing Technology?

 - For that reason, marketers must be sure that they are investing in marketing technology solutions that will facilitate more significant growth in their organization.

 Essentials of Marketing Technology

-Which technology is best for marketers to invest in is heavily dependent on who they are marketing to.
+Which technology is best for marketers to invest in is heavily dependent on who they are marketing crm software.
 For example, does your organization market products to other businesses (B2B) or consumers (B2C)?
 Although your organization’s market has a sizable influence on which martech will be most effective, all marketers should consider implementing the following technologies:

 1. Marketing Attribution Software

 - As John Wanamaker (1838-1922), a famous US merchant, said, “Half the money I spend on advertising waste; the trouble is I don’t know which half.”

 - Over a century later, this dilemma has not solved for many companies.

 - Outdated attribution models or failing to account for offline and online successes are causing companies to miss out on opportunities.

 - Partnering with the right marketing attribution software can help solve this issue.